 The certification is completed by the Official Swiss Chronometer Testing Institute AKA the COSC.
 They run tests on every single movement and certify them individually.
 Various brands, including Rolex, certify each of their watches as a COSC-chronometer before they are ever sold.

 History Of The Chronograph

-Chronograph means “Time Writer” and hails from the Greek word for time “chronos” and the Greek word for writing “graph”.
-At first, a pen would be attached to the index marking the dial to indicate the elapsed time.
+Chronograph means “time writer” and hails from the Greek word for time, “chronos”, and the Greek word for writing, “graph”.
+The earliest examples possessed a pen, hence the ‘writing’ part, which was attached to the index resulting in marks on the dial to indicating the elapsed time.